Hjain03/Theatre-Booking-Management/README.md

 There are two ways to run this project .

 1.Use eclipse IDE and Run the Project as Java Application .

-2. Using Command Line .
+2.Using Command Line .
 In "Theatre-Booking-Management" folder (where pom.xml is present) Run the Below command :

 ```